List of WiiWare games

 This is a list of original downloadable games on the Wii video game console that could only be downloaded from the WiiWare section of the Wii Shop Channel.
 Translations of Japanese exclusive titles are highlighted between parenthesis.

-All WiiWare titles can be transferred to and/or purchased via Wii Mode on the Wii U console.
-The last officially released WiiWare title was "Karaoke Joysound" on July 3, 2014.
+All WiiWare titles could be transferred to and/or purchased via Wii Mode on the Wii U console.
+The last officially released WiiWare title was the Crunchyroll app on October 15, 2015.

-Nintendo discontinued the Wii Shop Channel on January 31, 2019, nearly a year after the purchase of Wii Points ended on March 26, 2018.
+Nintendo discontinued the Wii Shop Channel on January 30, 2019, nearly a year after the purchase of Wii Points ended on March 26, 2018.